Admitting now

 Multi-prescription untangling

-Many prescription-dependency patients are on multiple dependency-producing medications.
-Our programme can sequence taper protocols across them safely.
+Many prescription-dependency patients are on multiple dependency-producing supportive care.
+Our programme can sequence support protocols across them safely.

 07 — Outcomes